 I also printed out a restaurant card to keep in my handbag, just incase we ended up going to restaurant and I needed to explain what I can and can’t eat – you can get cards in 54 different languages here.
 I didn’t really have to use mine, as my cousins were fantastic at transalting for me and at correcting my terrible Italian.

 When it comes to ice cream, you’ll find most gelatarias are confident dealing with gluten free queries and knew which of their flavours contained gluten, they also seemed very clued up on cross contamination.
 They obviously served ice cream in cups, but I’ve heard that Grom (which is a sort of chain gelataria) does Gluten Free cones.

-Overall, I had a safe and hassle free trip and I high reccomend Italy as a Coeliac friendly country.
+Overall, I had a safe and hassle free trip and I high reccomend Torino as a Coeliac friendly city.